Skip to Main Content

 AI and the Library: AI tools for learning

-Below are some examples of AI tools that could be helpful with your studies.
+Below are some examples of some other AI tools that could be helpful with your studies.
 These tools are not endorsed by Aberystwyth University.

 AI Tools for Library & Information Skills